Dustin Rhodes: The Golden Truth (2016–2017)

-Last feuds and departure (2017–2019)
+Final feuds and departure (2017–2019)

 On the May 22 episode of Raw, a vignette was aired with Goldust, stating that he was in the director's chair and that "the Golden Age is back", starting a feud with R-Truth.
+Around this time, he started wearing his older attires from when he first debuted.
 On the July 10 episode of Raw, Goldust defeated R-Truth, concluding their feud.
 On the August 28 episode of Raw, Goldust participated in the 15-man battle royal for a shot at the Intercontinental Championship.
 Goldust was unsuccessful though, as he was eliminated by Luke Gallows.

 On the September 11 episode of Raw, Goldust faced Bray Wyatt in a losing effort.
 After the match, Wyatt used a towel to remove his facepaint, saying he was "just a man", as a shot towards the face and body paint Wyatt's rival Finn Bálor would use.
 The next week on Raw, under his real name and without his signature facepaint (although still using Goldust's theme and ring attire), Rhodes faced Wyatt once again in a losing effort.
 Bálor ran down to help Rhodes after the match, when Wyatt continued to attack him.
 Rhodes, however, resented the help and attacked Bálor during a confrontation backstage on the September 25 episode of Raw.
 He had a match against Bálor later that night, but was defeated.
 At Starrcade, he competed as "The Natural" Dustin Rhodes, defeating Dash Wilder with the bulldog.